 In case you missed it, the user interface of our framing software for wood and metal walls and floors got a makeover this past July.
-Changes to the UI can be seen in Wall+ and Wall+M as well as Floor+ and Floor+M. This UI update will be applied to our roof framing solutions in the coming weeks, so stay tuned!
+Changes to the UI can be seen in Wall+ and Wall+M as well as Floor+ and Floor+M. This UI update will be applied to our roof framing solutions for Revit in the coming weeks, so stay tuned!

 Although the UI certainly looks different, rest assured that all previous functions are still there; they've just been re-arranged and complemented with icons.
 To see where commands can be found in the new UI of Wall+ and Floor+, check out the images of the ribbons below.
 (Wall+M and Floor+M are very similar, respectively.)